savoga/savoga.github.io/_machinelearning/adaboost.md

 Boosting is an algorithmic paradigm addressing two major issues in machine learning:

-- It optimizes the biais-complexity trade-off.
+- It optimizes the <a class="cleanLinkSource" href="https://savoga.github.io/machinelearning/bias-complexity-trade-off">biais-complexity trade-off</a>.
 The learning starts with a basic class (large approximation error) and as it progresses the hypothesis class becomes more complex.